galantelab/reboot/docs/README.md

    1. Univariate mode

       This is the simplest mode and requires a single input file.
-The expected tsv file contains a set of features (genes/transcripts) and their corresponding coefficients provided as output by the **regression** module:
+The expected .tsv file contains a set of features (genes/transcripts) and their corresponding coefficients provided as output by the **regression** module:

       | Feature name | coefficient |